lconde-ucl/sarek_aws/hackathon.md

 ## Step 1: create AMI

-&nbsp;

-> NOTE: These instructions use the console, but they should eventually be updated to use the aws cli
+> NOTE: These instructions currently use the console, but they should be updated in the future to use the AWS CLI for a more automated and efficient process

-&nbsp;

 **1-** EC2 dashboard -> Instances -> Launch instance -> Browse more AMIs -> Click AWS Marketplace AMIs -> search for ECS -> filter by “Free” -> Select
 Amazon ECS-Optimized Amazon Linux 2023 (AL2023) x86_64 AMI (or other recent one) -> click Subscribe now